plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Attachment changes only the `ValueHostsManagerConfig`.
 It does not discover or install elements.

 Because callbacks must be attached before constructing the `ValueHostsManager`, some initialization callbacks may occur before DOM installation.
-Those dispatches safely find no installed elements. `DomFormInstallerBase` performs initial presentation and ARIA application, and `ValueHostsManager.broadcastState()` can republish current callback state when required.
+Those dispatches safely find no installed elements. `JivsDomFormInstallerBase` performs initial presentation and ARIA application, and `ValueHostsManager.broadcastState()` can republish current callback state when required.

 ## Form Installation Coordination